cyanzhong/jsbox-docs/docs/en/home-widget/timeline.md

 # Timeline

-As we mentioned before, a home widget is a series of time-based snapshots.
+As we mentioned before, a home screen widget is a series of time-based snapshots.
 Timelines are the foundation of the entire way widgets work, and we'll spend a little time explaining that concept.
 But before we do, please read an article provided by Apple： https://developer.apple.com/documentation/widgetkit/keeping-a-widget-up-to-date

 This article is extremely important for understanding how the timeline works, especially the following diagram: